Osman Sapian: Batam visit amid Kim Kim River toxic crisis

 Osman had visited Batam Island, Riau, Indonesia in March 2019 amid the toxic pollution crisis of Kim Kim River, Pasir Gudang, Johor.
 He explained that it was working visit that was preplanned for the preparations of the visit to Johor in 2020 year and had been shortened from 3 days to 1 day trip.
-Somehow Osman had been blamed for neglecting the urgent matter at home as a state government chief.
+Osman had been blamed for neglecting the urgent matter at home as a state government chief.

 Resignation as Chief Minister of Johor

 On 8 April 2019, Osman tendered his resignation as Menteri Besar of Johor.
 The Johor Sultan officially accepted Osman's resignation on 13 April 2019.
 The Menteri Besar role, also known as the Chief Minister, is the highest political position in the State of Johor.
 The position is traditionally nominated by the Prime Minister of Malaysia who commands the majority of state legislators.
 The nominee is then approved and officially appointed by the Sultan of Johor.

 Tun Dr. Mahathir Mohamad, the Prime Minister of Malaysia, was known to be unhappy with Osman Sapian following several decisions that he had made against the federal government's direction.

-His resignation came amidst a public disagreement between the Royal family of Johor and Tun Dr Mahathir, the Prime Minister of Malaysia.
+His resignation came amidst a public disagreement between the royal family of Johor and Tun Dr Mahathir, the Prime Minister of Malaysia.

-On 4 September, his BERSATU membership was voided with immediate effect after he was spotted stumping for Dr, Mahathir's new Homeland Fighters' Party (PEJUANG) during the 2020 Slim by-election campaign period.
+On 4 September, his BERSATU membership was voided with immediate effect after he was spotted stumping for Dr. Mahathir's new Homeland Fighters' Party (PEJUANG) during the 2020 Slim by-election campaign period.
 However at same time Bersatu Secretary-General Hamzah Zainudin said, Osman Sapian still remained a member of BERSATU as Osman would only be called to explain regardining allegations of helping the Independent candidate campaign in the by-election, and no action has yet been taken.